 This feels restrictive for some authors.
 Many resort to genre-hopping (publishing multiple disparate genres under a single name) or multiple pen names.
 The former isn’t recommended.
 It confuses readers looking to pick up more of your books and it confuses the algorithms, who don’t know what readers to recommend your books to.
 Multiple pen names can work, but just know that each new pen name is essentially an entirely new business.
 It’s hard enough to get one author career going; trying to keep multiple fires stoked at once is rarely a recipe for massive success.

 Next level: Fret not, however; there is a workaround.
 A clever way to maintain brand consistency while exploring other sub-genres under the same pen name is the umbrella genre.
 This holds to the one pen name, one genre rule, but uses the tropes of your core genre / sub-genre as the common thread between the various series and books in your backlist.
 Using urban fantasy as an example, we could have:

 - A straight up urban fantasy series (which usually have a mystery / thriller core).

 - A post-apocalyptic series that has magic, wizards, vampires, et al.

 - A space opera series with vampires and magic in a futuristic setting / with space ships etc.

-Traffic is what comes to mind when most people think of marketing.
-This is likely why people tend to over-extend themselves when it comes to traffic, shotgunning their efforts out across a dozen or more sources.
+Traffic is what comes to mind when most people think of the word marketing.
+This is likely why authors tend to overextend themselves when it comes to traffic, shotgunning their efforts out across a dozen or more sources.
 Driving people to your Amazon page is actually one of the easiest parts of selling books, however.
 That means you don’t need a ton of traffic sources.
-In fact, you really just need three that you can actually wield effectively.
+In fact, you really just need two or three that you can actually wield effectively.

 The main sources of traffic for authors are:

-- PPC (pay-per-click): Facebook, Amazon, BookBub, and TikTok
+- PPC (pay-per-click): Facebook, Amazon, and BookBub ads

 - Social media: Facebook Groups, Facebook pages, Instagram, and TikTok